These guidelines and regulations are designed for your safety,

 cut-offs, or under garments are not allowed.

-- Swimmers with hair longer than one half inch long buzz cut must wear a swim cap.
+- Swimmers with hair longer than 1/2 inch long buzz cut must wear a swim cap.
 It is up to the lifeguard on duty's discretion to determine if the length of hair requires a swim cap.